recosank/SnapTalk/README.md

-# fantasyland
+# SnapTalk

-fantasyland is an social-media app where you can share your fantasy and read about others as well.
+SnapTalk is an social-media app where you can share your moments and read about others as well.
 It is made in nextjs with jwt for authorization using postgresql as a database and Graphql to interact with api.

 ## Introduction